Frequently Asked Questions

 I have been admitted for one term but would like to start my program during a later term.
 Is this possible?

 Yes.
 You may change your admission term to a later time, or defer, for up to one year from the term to which you initially applied.
 If you wish to defer, please notify our office in writing with your name, program, term applied to and the term you wish to defer to.
 Your request will then go back to the department for review.
 Note that if you choose to defer you may be reviewed against the applicant pool for the deferral term, and you are not automatically guaranteed admission.
 Please also note that some programs admit for fall only or spring only, and this also applies to deferrals (i.e. you cannot defer to the spring term for a program that only admits students during the fall).

 I responded to my offer of admission online but have changed my mind.
 How can I update my application with my new decision?

 Once you have responded online to an offer of admission, you will not be able to access it again to change it.
 If you wish to change your decision, please contact our office and provide the following information: your first and last name; your nine-digit UNH student ID number; the program and term to which you applied and were offered admission; the updated decision that you would like us to add to your record.
-Once a new decision is entered, it may 1-2 business days for this to be reflected on your Blackboard account; if you had previously declined an offer but are now accepting it, it may take 1-2 business days for the decision to be processed and your student record created so that you may register for courses.
+Once a new decision is entered, it may 1-2 business days for this to be reflected on your Webcat account; if you had previously declined an offer but are now accepting it, it may take 1-2 business days for the decision to be processed and your student record created so that you may register for courses.

 After I make my decision, what do I do next?